mozilla/gecko-dev/devtools/docs/getting-started/build.md

   * [Artifact builds](#building-even-faster-with-artifact-builds) for even faster builds
   * [Maybe you don't even need to build](#maybe-you-dont-even-need-to-build)

-## Installing Mercurial
+## Install Mercurial

 Firefox's source code is hosted on [a Mercurial repository](https://hg.mozilla.org/mozilla-central/).

-Please [install Mercurial](https://www.mercurial-scm.org/) if it's not already installed in your system.
+If you don't already have it, [install Mercurial](https://www.mercurial-scm.org/) onto your system.
 Its website provides instructions for the most popular package managers.
 For example, if using Homebrew in macOS:

 ```bash
 brew install mercurial